 After a break-in occurs, there are various details that need to be sorted out.
 How did the burglar enter the home?
 Have the police been notified?
 Have you installed home security to combat a future break-in?
 Are you properly coping with the trauma of the event?
+Below is a breakdown for home burglary cost.

 Among the details that need to be covered following a break-in, is how much money worth of home items was taken.
 Hopefully you have an inventory list to properly track what was taken, but stolen items aren’t the only cost to your home.
 Here’s what else you need to know.